vuthuyduong/dnabarcoder/README.md

 <i> ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2} </i>

+(For this large dataset, it can take quite some time.
+If you cannot make this step, then use the original dataset).

 4, Download the ready to use ITS ([unite2024ITS1.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json)), ITS2 ([unite2024ITS2.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json)), and ITS ([unite2024ITS.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json)) similarity cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

 5, Search for the best matches of the sequences: